BasThomas/basthomas.github.io/_posts/2024-09-27-optimizing-assistive-technology.md

 ![The survey cell showing a title, description, dismiss button and "take survey" button.](./assets/blog-assets/survey-cell.png)

-Initially, all elements were there own elements.
+Initially, all elements were their own elements.
 The title, description, and two buttons were separate.

 The accessibility tree looked like this: